Coping with adverse weather conditions : Cold

 The path was an easy, flattish one to Kidsty Pike, so we were happy if he was.
 The views from that path and the summit of Kidsty Pike over Haweswater, High Street and Riggindale were utterly breathtaking and we spent quite some time there, just drinking it all in, enjoying the silence and trying to spot the Golden Eagle (we didn't).

 The dog, after refuelling with biscuits, was by now full of energy again as we headed for the next summit of High Raise which was easily achieved with a straightforward path down then fairly gentle climb up, rewarding us with far reaching views north which were just beautiful.
-It was then back down again and another final, gentle climb to the Rampsgill Head ridge with its wonderful views down Ramps Gill Valley.
+It was then another final, gentle climb to the Rampsgill Head ridge with its wonderful views down Ramps Gill Valley.
 It was beginning to get a little colder and cloudier here and, looking round, we seemed to be the only people still up there, so we got ready for the walk back.

 Riggindale towards haweswater